 You can tackle several risk factors at once by doing just 3 things: eating healthier

-foods, exercising, and taking your medicines as directed.
+foods, exercising regularly, and taking your medicines as directed.

 Diet and health